MuhammadAliK12/seQuradisbursement/README.md

 Model `disbursement` after create hook store `monthly_fees_given` and also triggers yearly disbursement summary

+Development objectives were mainly archieved by using TDD approach.
+All tests are in file `daily_disbursement_job_spec`

 ### What is remaining

-calculate monthly fees given and number of fees in yearly summary
+Calculate monthly fees given and number of fees in yearly summary

-import CSV files for orders and merchants
+Import CSV files for orders and merchants